bluesillybeard/Pinc/readme.md

         - could probably just read the GTK and QT system themes and get 99% coverage

 ## Todo (NOT IN ORDER)
+Note: Even if a feature/item you want is in here, make an issue anyway!
+Features are prioritized based on github issues.
 - Test zero-dependency compilation
 - Set up github discussions thingy
 - error callback function, instead of forcing everyone to manually get the error if a function returns a value indicating an error
 - test on ALL zig tier 3 platforms, ideally using real hardware.
 As of right now, those are:
-    - Windows x86_64 (I have hardware)
+    - Windows x86_64 (testing hardware is available)
     - Windows x86
-    - Windows aarch64 (I think I have hardware... an old surface RT)
+    - Windows aarch64
     - Macos aarch64
     - Macos x86_64
-    - Linux x86_64 (I have hardware)
+    - Linux x86_64 (testing hardware is available)
-    - Linux x86 (I have hardware, it's literally been sitting in storage for like 20 or 25 years though)
+    - Linux x86 (testing hardware is available)
-    - Linux aarch64 (I might be able to get that surface RT to work...)
+    - Linux aarch64
     - Linux armv7a
     - Linux riscv64
     - Linux powerpc64le